 The Town of Hopkinton reserves the right to require any employee to submit to a fitness for duty exam when there is a reasonable basis for the Town to believe that the employee may be under the influence of alcohol or drugs or may be otherwise unfit for duty.
 Fitness for duty exams may include, but not be limited to, tests for the presence of drugs or alcohol.
-Employees must consent to fitness for duty exams as a condition of employment.
-The cost of any such fitness for duty exams will be covered by the Town.
+Employees must consent to fitness for duty exams will be covered by the Town.
 Within the Town's discretion, an employee may be placed on paid or unpaid administrative leave or suspension pending the results of a fitness for duty exam.